lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 Import the `Clock` class and, after creating a `Window` object, initialize it.
 Then, query the time using `getTime` and store it in a variable (e.g., `t_before_wait`).
 Aftewards, make PsychoPy wait for 2 seconds (using the `wait` function), and finally, query the time again and store in another variable (e.g., `t_after_wait`).
 Make your script print the time before `wait` call, after the `wait` call, and the difference between those two times.
 Then, run the experiment.
 :::

-If you implemented the ToDo correctly, you should see that the time just after initialization of the clock is very close to zero (e.g., `#!python 7.83892915e-06`) and that both the time after the `wait` call and the difference before and after the `wait` call is approximately `2` seconds &mdash; just like we expected!
+If you implemented the ToDo correctly, you should see that the time just after initialization of the clock is very close to zero (e.g., `7.83892915e-06`) and that both the time after the `wait` call and the difference before and after the `wait` call is approximately `2` seconds &mdash; just like we expected!

 Two other important methods of the `Clock` class are `reset`, which sets the clock's time back to zero, and `add`, which &mdash; paradoxically &mdash; subtracts time from the clock.
 These two features will be discussed in detail in the next tutorial.